 Workforce development nonprofits make sure that those with barriers to employment get the training and services they need to find jobs, build careers, and thrive in their communities.
 But where do these organizations go when they need resources to achieve those goals?
-Pro bono is a fantastic option!
+Taproot, of course!

-Over the last few months, we’ve been featuring workforce development nonprofits that use pro bono service to build their capacity and empower their clients.
-Recently we spoke with Stephanie Wright, Co-Founder/Executive Director of Together We Bake, about the impact of pro bono on their work and growth over time.
+We spoke with Stephanie Wright, Co-Founder/Executive Director of Together We Bake, about the impact of skilled volunteers on their work and growth over time.

 Cooking up solutions for barriers to employment